albenoit/DeepLearningTools/README.md

 --> start a client and ask to encode an input signal using command: python experiments_manager.py --predict --model_dir=experiments/1Dsignals_clustering/my_test_2018-01-05--11\:34\:05/

-#How tu use it to train/test/serve a new model for a new use case ?
+***How tu use it to train/test/serve a new model for a new use case ?

 The main script is experiments_manager.py can be used in 3 modes, here are some command examples:
-1. train a model in a context specified in a parameters script such as mysettings_1D_experiments.py (details provided in the following TODO section):
+1. train a model in a context specified in a parameter script such as mysettings_1D_experiments.py (details provided in the following TODO section):
 -> python experiments_manager.py --usersettings=mysettings_1D_experiments.py
-2. start a tensorflow server on the trained/training model :
+2. start a Tensorflow server on the trained/training model :
 -> python experiments_manager.py --start_server --model_dir=experiments/1Dsignals_clustering/my_test_2018-01-03--14:40:53
-3. interract with the tensorflow server, sending input buffers and receiving answers -> python experiments_manager.py --predict --model_dir=experiments/1Dsignals_clustering/my_test_2018-01-03--14\:40\:53/
+3. interact with the Tensorflow server, sending input buffers and receiving answers -> python experiments_manager.py --predict --model_dir=experiments/1Dsignals_clustering/my_test_2018-01-03--14\:40\:53/

-NOTE : once trained (or along training), start the Tensorboard to parse logs of the experiments folder (provided example is experiments/1Dsignals_clustering): from the scripts directory using command: tensorboard  --logdir=experiments/1Dsignals_clustering Then, open a web brwser and reach http://127.0.0.1:6006/ to monitor training values and observe the obtained embeddings
+NOTE : once trained (or along training), start the Tensorboard to parse logs of the experiments folder (provided example is experiments/1Dsignals_clustering): from the scripts directory using command: tensorboard  --logdir=experiments/1Dsignals_clustering Then, open a web browser and reach http://127.0.0.1:6006/ to monitor training values and observe the obtained embedding.

-#DESIGN:
+***DESIGN:

 1. The main code for training, validation and prediction is specified in the main script (experiments_manager.py).
 2. Most of the use case specific parameters and Input/Output functions have been